Okipa/laravel-table/README.md

     {
         return Table::make()
             ->model(User::class)
-            // Table will display initialized 5 rows by default ->numberOfRowsPerPageOptions([5, 10, 15, 20, 25]);
+            // Table will display 5 rows on initialization and will allow displaying 10, 15, 20 or 25 rows.
+            ->numberOfRowsPerPageOptions([5, 10, 15, 20, 25]);
     }
 }